What is Day Trading?

 Day Trading and TFSAs

-When it comes to day trading, many people have opted to open Tax Free Savings’ Accounts.
-Tax-Free Savings’ accounts are accounts where the interest on the money deposited in these accounts are tax-free.
+When it comes to day trading, many people have opted to open Tax-Free Savings Accounts.
+Tax-Free Savings accounts are accounts in which the interest on the money deposited is tax-free.
 This can be tricky when dealing with day trading income.
-TFSAs are meant to earn interest over time on savings and have an allotted amount per year that is available to be deposited tax-free, similar to an RRSP.
-This amount is cumulative over the years so, depending on your age, it can be quite high.
+TFSAs are meant to earn interest on savings over time and have an annual limit on tax-free deposits, similar to an RRSP.
+This amount accumulates over the years, so depending on your age, it can be quite high.

 - Cash